-This week’s Book Fetish is sponsored by The Legend of Zelda™: Art & Artifacts.
+This week’s Book Fetish on video game tie-in novels is sponsored by The Legend of Zelda™: Art & Artifacts.

 The Legend of Zelda™: Art & Artifacts contains over four-hundred pages of fully-realized illustrations from the entire thirty-year history of The Legend of Zelda™including artwork from the upcoming The Legend of Zelda™: Breath of the Wild!
 This book includes rare promotional pieces, game box art, instruction booklet illustrations, official character illustrations, sprite art, interviews with the artists, and much, much more!

 * Select artwork from the entirety of the franchise!

 * Interviews with some of the artists behind The Legend of Zelda™ series!

 There are plenty of stereotypes that would have you believe gamers are the last people to pick up books, but it just isn’t true!
 For as long as there have been video games, there have been video game tie-in novels.
 The most popular and iconic games are often filled with vibrant history, characters, and lore – all things perfect for great books.
 From New York Times bestsellers to elaborate series, there’s a lot to explore.
 Here are nine great video game tie-in novels, and one novella, to get you started.

 ICO: Castle in the Mist by Miyuki Miyabe

 ICO is one of the most famous video games in history, but actually seems like a tough fit for a novelization.
 If you’ve played the game built largely around puzzles and the form of gameplay called ‘platforming,’ you might have many reasonable doubts.
 Reasonable, but wrong.
 Castle in the Mist is a lovely, atmospheric fantasy adventure that stands on it’s own, without ever losing the feel of the game.

 Halo: The Fall of the Reach by Eric S. Nylund